containers/podman/test/system/README.md

 but could also be './bin/podman' or 'podman-remote'), with a timeout.
 Checks its exit status.

-* `is` - compare actual vs expected output.
+* `assert` - compare actual vs expected output.
 Emits a useful diagnostic on failure.

 * `die` - output a properly-formatted message to stderr, and fail test